-All the best with your travels in SEA - make sure you keep in touch with friends/family, so they know where you are! about 8 years ago
+All the best with your travels in SEA - make sure you keep in touch with friends/family, so they know where you are! over 8 years ago

 Most of Asia is extremely safe for women and I've been all over.
 Having said that, I think you do have to be careful and be very aware of how you appear, particularly in largely Muslim countries like Indonesia although Western behaviour does commonly cause offense in Buddhist countries and in Bali which is Hindu.

 Where you are going it would be wise to be cautious, say in dark lonely streets at night or alone on the beach, but nothing more than in Western counties.

 I have travelled in Thailand on my own, as have some of my girl friends.
 We have always found it to be okay - some places are much easier and much better for lone travelling, and some are not.
 I tend to stay in a fairly decent guesthouse, preferably where there are some other solos travellers, and am always cautious.